newrelic/nr1-neon/README.md

 ## Usage

-Neon allows you to create status boards to display alerting status of New Relic Alerts and values from New Relic events.
+Create a single dashboard to track the heatlh of entire business units or regions.
+Neon lets you create a status board based on New Relic alert status, or the values from New Relic events.

 ![Home Page](screenshots/home.png)